data-integrations/jira-plugins/docs/Jira-streamingsource.md

-# Jira Batch Source
+# Jira Streaming Source

 Description
 -----------
-The plugin fetches issues from JIRA in a parallel fashion.
+The plugin fetches issues from JIRA.
 JQL, existing JIRA filters, or custom filters can be used in order to read a subset of issues.